Facebuster: Sitout facebuster

 This is the most common variation of the standard facebuster in which the attacker grabs hold of the opponent by their head then jumps in the air, lifting the opponent and landing with their legs spread apart, driving the opponent's face into the mat.
 Another variation of this move is to grab the opponent by the hair, perform the same jump and landing but lift only the opponent's head, giving a harder effect when the opponent's face is driven into the mat.
 This was popularized by Sean Waltman and The Bella Twins, dubbed the X-Factor and the Bella Buster respectively.
 Billy Kidman would utilize the move to counter an opponent's powerbomb attempt.
-Io Shirai/Iyo Sky also uses the move.
+Iyo Sky also uses the move.

 Other wrestlers who've used this move and popularized it were Torrie Wilson, calling it the Nose-Job, Jazz, calling it the Jazz Stinger, Ivory, calling it Poison Ivory, Carmella, calling it the Mella Buster, and Jillian Hall, calling it Solo.
 The move would also be used by Kelly Kelly, Gail Kim, Layla, Dawn Marie, Lexie Fyfe, Lana, and Brooke Tessemacher.